 a side hustle that offered Luaus at any given season.
 Zach's end goal is to own a small hole-in-the-wall that will offer a café in the morning and an omakase in the evening.Amy

 is a Vietnamese-American gremlin from Virginia who has a shameless love for custards and whipped cream..
 Growing up, her developing identity crisis enabled her to ignore her roots in exchange for pieces of Korean, Filipino, and Japanese customs to help her accept her own ethnicity.
 Even Mama Phan played along, like making Oshinkomaki to go with Vietnamese dishes, which unintentionally bridged the gap between Amy's true and adopted cultures.
 This helped her from putting classism and aesthetics on a pedestal, allowing more space for genuine experiences, especially from a kitchen.
 Along the way, Amy secretly dropped out of nursing school and applied for her first job at a Korean-owned froyo-gelato shop.
-This was an awkward time but eventually, all of her foodie Instagram posts made it clear to her folks that she was definitely not getting her clinical training.
 Her schedule quickly turned into double shifts, making gelato crepes in the morning and being a sushi apprentice in the evening at Kona Grill.
-All thanks to their Philly rolls, the search for traditional practice became so urgent that Amy swiftly moved into DC to work at Donburi, O-Ku, and Sushi Taro (where she captured Zach!).
+Once she grew tired of the sauced-up rolls, the search for traditional practice became urgent.
+Amy swiftly moved into DC to work at Donburi, O-Ku, and Sushi Taro (where she captured Zach!).
 Her role now is baking cream puffs and cooking sushi rice.